tepease/cb50/README.md

 This is the beginning of a tailored curriculum at CB to build the technical skills you need to apply for Programming and Development job positions.

-No prior experience is necessary, just *sticktuitiveness*.
+No prior experience is necessary, just *sticktoitiveness*.

 Except where otherwise specified, [course content is here](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/info), [Facebook group for discussion is here](https://www.facebook.com/groups/1548876931792281/), [Slack chat is here.](https://cb50.slack.com)